open-telemetry/oteps/text/0143-versioning-and-stability.md

 ![long term support](img/0143_long_term.png)

 ### API support
-Major versions of the API will be supported for three years after the release of the next major version.
+Major versions of the API will be supported for a minimum of **three years** after the release of the next major API version.
+Support covers the following areas.

+API stability, as defined above, will be maintained.

 A version of the SDK which supports the last major version of the API will continue to be maintained during this period.
 Bug and security fixes will be backported.
 Additional feature development is not guaranteed.

 Contrib packages available when the API is versioned will continue to be maintained for the duration of this period.
 Bug and security fixes will be backported.
 Additional feature development is not guaranteed.

-### Plugin Support
+### SDK Support
+SDK stability, as defined above, will be maintained for a minimum of **one year** after after the release of the next major SDK version.

-### Constructor Support
+### Contrib Support
+Contrib stability, as defined above, will be maintained for a minimum of **one year** after after the release of the next major version of a contrib package.

 ## OpenTelemetry GA